tudocomp/tudocomp/docs/Documentation.md

 (namely templates) is heavily encouraged. *tudocomp* is designed in a way that allows template parameters to be populated seemingly at runtime.

-## Compression Chains

-Compressors and coders can be chained so that the output of one becomes the input of another.
+Furthermore, compressors and coders can be chained so that the output of one becomes the input of another.

 ## Library and Command-Line